Elizabeth Anne Rawdon1

 Consanguinity Index=0.05%

-Maj.-Gen. Charles Richard Sackville-West, 6th Earl De La Warr was born on 13 November 1815.1 He was the son of George John Sackville-West, 5th Earl De La Warr and Lady Elizabeth Sackville, Baroness Buckhurst of Buckhurst.1 He died on 23 April 1873 at age 57, drowning himself in the river Cam.1
+Maj.-Gen. Charles Richard Sackville-West, 6th Earl De La Warr was born on 13 November 1815.1 He was the son of George John Sackville-West, 5th Earl De La Warr and Elizabeth Sackville-West, Baroness Buckhurst of Buckhurst.1 He died on 23 April 1873 at age 57, drowning himself in the river Cam.1

-Maj.-Gen. Charles Richard Sackville-West, 6th Earl De La Warr was baptised with the name of Charles Richard West.1 He was educated at Harrow School, Harrow on the Hill, London, England.1 He gained the rank of officer in 1833 in the service of the 43rd Regiment of Foot.1 He gained the rank of Lieutenant in 1835 in the service of the 15th Foot.1 He gained the rank of Captain in 1842 in the service of the 21st Foot.1 He was Aide-de-Camp and Military Secretary to Lord Gough in 1845 at India.1 He fought in the Battle of Sobraon in 1846, (Sikh Wars).1 He gained the rank of Major in 1852 in the service of the 21st Foot.1 He gained the rank of Lieutenant-Colonel in 1855 in the service of the 21st Foot.1 He was invested as a Companion, Order of the Bath (C.B.) in 1855.1 He fought in the Crimean War in 1855.1 He was decorated with the award of Officer, Legion of Honour in 1856.1 He was decorated with the award of Order of Medjidie of Turkey (3rd Class) in 1858.1 He gained the rank of Major-General in 1864.1 He succeeded to the title of 6th Earl De La Warr [G.B., 1761] on 23 February 1869.1 He succeeded to the title of 6th Viscount Cantelupe [G.B., 1761] on 23 February 1869.1 He succeeded to the title of 12th Baron Delaware [E., 1570] on 23 February 1869.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1871.1
+He was given the name of Charles Richard West at birth.1 He was educated at Harrow School, Harrow, London, EnglandG.1 He gained the rank of officer in 1833 in the 43rd Regiment of Foot.1 He gained the rank of Lieutenant in 1835 in the 15th Foot.1 He gained the rank of Captain in 1842 in the 21st Foot.1 He was Aide-de-Camp and Military Secretary to Lord Gough in 1845 at IndiaG.1 He fought in the Battle of Sobraon in 1846, (Sikh Wars.)1 He gained the rank of Major in 1852 in the 21st Foot.1 He was appointed Companion, Order of the Bath (C.B.) in 1855.1 He gained the rank of Lieutenant-Colonel in 1855 in the 21st Foot.1 He fought in the Crimean War in 1855.1 He was awarded the Officier, Ordre national de la Légion d'honneur in 1856.1 He was awarded the Order of Medjidie of Turkey in 1858 3rd Class.1 He gained the rank of Major-General in 1864.1 He succeeded as the 6th Viscount Cantelupe [G.B., 1761] on 23 February 1869.1 He succeeded as the 12th Baron Delaware [E., 1570] on 23 February 1869.1 He succeeded as the 6th Earl De La Warr [G.B., 1761] on 23 February 1869.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1871.1

 Citations